 Change your settings so their stuff will always show up in your feed by ‘following’ them on Facebook (in addition to ‘liking’ their page) or signing up for notifications on Instagram.
 If that seems like too much work, just ‘like’ or comment on a few posts and the algorithm with start showing you more of what you like and less of what you don’t.

 Write down what you want to leave in the previous year and burn it

-What heartaches do you want to leave in 2016?
+What heartaches do you want to leave behind?
 Which mistakes or missteps?
 What do you wish you could take back?

 Write it all down, one idea on each slip of paper.
 Then build a fire in a fire pit (or put a candle in the kitchen sink) and slowly feed those ideas into the flame.
 If you’re near a lake/river/ocean, you could write these onto paper airplanes and fly them out over the water or ice!